SimarKareer/UnifiedVideoDA/README.md

     - `git submodule update --recursive` will pull my mmcv submodule
     - Simply run `MMCV_WITH_OPS=1 pip install -e . -v` inside the `submodules/mmcv` directory
 4. `pip install -e .` inside mmseg root dir

-## Key Contributions to mmsegmentation Repo
-We have made a number of key contributions to this open source mmsegmentation repo to support video domain adaptative segmentation experiments for future researchers to build off of.

-Firstly, we consolidated the HRDA + MIC works into the  mmsegmentation repository.
-By adding the SOTA ImageDA work into this repository,researchers have the capability of easily switching between models, backbones, segmentation heads, and architectures for experimentation and ablation studies.

-We added key datasets for the VideoDA benchmark (ViperSeq -> CityscapesSeq, SynthiaSeq -> CityscapesSeq) to mmsegmentation, along with our own constructed shift (ViperSeq -> BDDVid, SynthiaSeq -> BDDVid) , and allowed for the capability of loading consecutive images along with the corresponding optical flow based on a frame distance specified.
-This enables researchers to easily start work on VideoDA related problems or benchmark current ImageDA appraoches on this setting.

-In additon, we provide implementations of common VideoDA techniques such as Video Discriminators, ACCEL architectures + consistent mixup, and a variety of pseudo-label refinement strategies.

-All experiments we report in our paper have been made avaiabile in the repository, with each experiment's corresponding bash script to help with reproducability.
-The next section covers these scripts.

-The following files are where key changes were made:

-**VideoDA Dataset Support**
-- `mmseg/datasets/viperSeq.py`
-- `mmseg/datasets/cityscapesSeq.py`
-- `mmseg/datasets/SynthiaSeq.py`
-- `mmseg/datasets/SynthiaSeq.py`
-- `mmseg/datasets/bddSeq.py`

-**Consecutive Frame/Optical Flow Support**
-- `mmseg/datasets/seqUtils.py`
-- `tools/aggregate_flows/flow/my_utils.py`
-- `tools/aggregate_flows/flow/util_flow.py`

-**VideoDA techinques**
-- Video Discriminator:
-    - `mmseg/models/uda/dacsAdvseg.py`
-- PL Refinement:
-    - `mmseg/models/uda/dacs.py`
-- ACCEL + Consistent Mixup:
-    - `mmseg/models/segmentors/accel_hrda_encoder_decoder.py`
-    - `mmseg/models/utils/dacs_transforms.py`

-**Dataset and Model Configurations**
-- `configs/_base_/datasets/*`
-- `configs/mic/*`

-**Experiment Scripts**
-- `tools/experiments/*`

 ## Dataset Setup (Cityscapes-Seq, Synthia-Seq, Viper)